 - Thunderbolt 3 (USB Type C) – high-speed cable with a very small connector that will carry data, ethernet, power, video, and audio.
 Sometimes the only video connection port on a smaller laptop.

 - Wireless – normally referred to as screen sharing or Miracast.
-Uses a direct Wi-Fi connection to stream your PC image normally to a TV.
+It uses a direct Wi-Fi connection to stream your PC image normally to a TV.

 A monitor may not run to its best ability if you do not load the drivers on your PC for that monitor.
 Look for some instructions in the box.

 Some monitor brands provide software that will turn one monitor into many.
-When using a very big screen you can trick the PC into thinking it is looking at different screens even though they are on the one screen.
-Useful when you need to keep certain apps open all the time and you don’t want to be resizing windows.
+When using a very big screen, you can trick the PC into thinking it is looking at different screens even though they are on one screen.
+Useful when you need to keep certain apps open all the time, and you don’t want to be resizing windows.